LindemannRock/craft-shortlink-manager/README.md

 1. Create a new field of type "Short Link"
 2. Add it to your entry type
-3. Configure field settings (link type, QR codes, expiration, etc.)
+3. Configure field settings:
+   - **Link Type**: Auto-generated or Custom Vanity URL
+   - **Default HTTP Code**: 301, 302, 307, or 308
 4. Editors can now add shortlinks directly in entries
+5. Shortlink info appears in the entry sidebar (URL, status, QR code, etc.)
+6. Auto-generated codes can be regenerated in ShortLink Manager
+7. Destination URL is automatically synced from the entry's URL

 ## Configuration